 - a digital passport style photo that clearly shows your full face to upload to your application;

 - your supporting evidence of age and address.
 See further information section below for accepted documents.

-You can check when you will be eligible for a free buss pass using the GOV.UK state pension checker.
+You can check when you will be eligible for a free bus pass using the GOV.UK state pension checker.
 You are able to apply online 2 weeks before you become eligible.